Don’t get me wrong. I like a good bit of advice on personal development the same as anyone else.

 Having said all this, you do need to be up for the adventure.
 What my mother used to call “The holiday fun”, by which she meant the joy of sleeping rough on Mykonos beach because you missed the last ferry, but anyway 🙂

 Within your personal boundaries and in the structure of a credible organization, there is value in letting your guard down and trying some things out.
 If you do what you have always done, you will get what you always got.
 Every safe space will allow plenty of time for you to reflect on the experience of the exercise and to extract all you can learn from it.
 So, allow yourself to do something that scares you.

-Practiced selling a random item as though I was on QVC with a producer whispering into my earpiece (show the glove… that’s it and smile…..)
+Practised selling a random item as though I was on QVC with a producer whispering into my earpiece. (show the glove… that’s it and smile…..)